matt-dray/remorse/README.md

 #> [1] "HELLO THERE!"
 ```

-And from Morse to sound:
+And from Morse to audio (will play audio on your speakers):

 ``` r
 morse2sfx(morse)
 ```

-This will play the dits and dahs over your speaker.

 Check the full list of supported Morse Code: